larryli04/ThreeD/README.md

 # ThreeD

-A 3D text-based graphics engine in Python.
-Uses raytracing to render 3d triangles in a 2D space.
+A 3D text-based graphics engine in Python that uses raytracing to render 3D triangles in a 2D space.